ajpieroni/alexpieroni.github.io/README.txt

-A personal websidte based on html5up.net's base.
+A personal website based on html5up.net's base.
 Added further functionality to fit the needs of my personal portfolio.